ethereum/devp2p/caps/eth.md

 originally).
 This is usually achieved by remembering a set of transaction hashes recently relayed by the peer.

-For additional rules for blob transactions, refer to the [blob transaction and cell exchange] section.

 ### Blob Transaction and Cell Exchange

 This section describes additional constraints and node behaviours that apply only to blob